 Students accepted for the exploratory research track, will be required to conduct limited research and submit a paper, and undergo an oral exam by a committee comprised of the advisor(s) and two faculty members.
 The advisor and the examiners will provide their evaluations as to whether the student may be accepted to the PhD.
 The Graduate Studies Committee at the department will recommend continuation to the PhD based on these evaluations.

 For the Fall, or Spring semesters. regular deadlines for MSc apply.

-Studies start at the begining of the semester, and will be completed in up to two semesters.
+Studies start at the beginning of the semester, and will be completed in up to two semesters.

-- Int’l Students (without an Israeli citizenship): will be eligible for scholarships in accordance with the recommendation of the academic department.
-These scholarships will be deducteded from the PhD scholarships.
+- Students may be eligible for scholarships in accordance with the recommendation of the academic department.
+These scholarships will be deducted from the PhD scholarships.
 A PhD research proposal will be submitted within seven months of acceptance to the PhD program.